TYgen2/ReactNative-Memeable/README.md

 # 😎Memeable (React Native, Express, MongoDB)
-A social-media-like mobile app for posting and viewing memes.
+A social-media-like mobile app for posting and viewing images.
 Unlike the previous project using Firebase service as the backend, I'm using Express to build some API for handling all the request (local development).

 The authentication uses the JWT-based method to handle login and register.
-Local login using Email&Password and Google login is supported.
+Local login using Email&Password, Google and Facebook login is supported.
 If user is authenticated, they will receive a JWT token from the server for subsequent actions.
 Refresh token mechanism is also implenmented to keep user logged in.